AndrewMichael2020/IBM_nutrition_coach_mini_app/README.md

 ## License

-This project is for educational purposes only.
-See [LICENSE](LICENSE) for details if provided.
+This project is for learning purposes.

 ---